Male professional securing emails in office using laptop

 Key Threats: System Attacks

-Attitudes To Cybersecurity
+Attitudes to Cybersecurity

-18. Top investment priorities for CISOs include Extended Detection and Response (XDR) (24%), Workload Security (22%), Mobile Security (21%), Threat Intelligence (15%), and Managed Detection and Response (MDR) (11%).
+18. Top cybersecurity investment priorities for CISOs include Extended Detection and Response (24%), Workload Security (22%), and Threat Intelligence (15%).

 How Are Firms Addressing Risk?

-20. For leading financial firms, modern systems and security protocols can reduce the cost of a breach by as much as 72 percent, saving $273,000 per breach.
+20. Modern systems and protocols can reduce breach costs by 72%, saving $273,000 per incident.

 Preparing Your Business